holohup/zionnet_news_aggregator/README.md

 every service has an access to secrets, they use only what is needed, but potentially could request secrets that do not concern them

+!NB att to promt if there're duplicates in summary+title, choose the most interesting id